Sports Diver in 25/26

 Who should sign up for Sports Diver?

-To sign up to Sports Diver you must be a current Warwick student who already holds an entry level SCUBA qualification, either with BSAC or another agency (PADI/SSI/SDI).
+To sign up to Sports Diver you must be (or plan to be) a club member who already holds an entry level SCUBA qualification, either with BSAC or another agency (PADI/SSI/SDI).
 A full list of qualifications that are equivalent to Ocean Diver can be found here.
 Open Water and Advanced Open Water qualifications from any agency are both suitable pre-requisites to do Sports Diver.
+Don’t worry if you haven’t dived much or for a while, the course will include a refresher if needed.

 You must be able to swim 200 metres without stopping (8 lengths of a standard pool) and be able to pass a diving medical.